 Home > PC Assembly > First Boot

-So you've installed all your PC parts and think you're ready to boot your new PC build for the first time.
-However, if you want to make sure you've done all the required steps and completed everything that you need to do correctly for a stress-free, smooth and successful first boot, in this guide we'll quickly go over a basic checklist before pressing that magical On button and starting-up your new computer.
+So you've successfully installed all your PC parts and think you're ready to boot your new PC build for the first time.
+However, if you want to make sure you've done all the required steps and completed everything that you need to do correctly for a stress-free, smooth and successful first boot, in this guide we'll quickly go over a basic checklist of steps to undertake before pressing that magical On button and starting-up your new computer for the first time.
+We'll also mention where to connect your peripherals and monitor.

 Loose screws may lead to a component being loosed in its motherboard socket, so it's worth double checking now.
 Remember not to tighten screws too far; just turn them a fraction more than when they feel tight.
-Go ahead and check your CPU cooler, memory module/s, graphics card/s, and any other components you have in your motherboard.
+Go ahead and check your CPU cooler, memory module/s, graphics card, any add-on cards such as a WiFi card or sound card that you installed to make sure everything is seated in properly and secure.

-Depending on the monitor, you will either need just the video cable (either HDMI, DVI, DP or VGA) from the back of the monitor into the back of your graphics card (not your motherboard), or you'll need both a video cable and a dedicated power cable connection from the back of your monitor into a wall socket.
+Depending on the monitor, you will either need just the video cable (whether it's HDMI, DVI, DisplayPort, or VGA) from the back of the monitor into the back of your graphics card (not your motherboard), or you'll need both a video cable and a dedicated power cable connection from the back of your monitor into a wall socket.

 Replace your case's rear side panel if you haven't already done so.
 However, keep the main side panel off for the time being so you can see what's going on when you boot-up in the next step.